-Howbery Park has put sustainability at the heart of its development plans.
-It already boasts two flagship buildings, Kestrel House and Red Kite House, which are both BREEAM excellent rated, and have environmentally-friendly features, such as the use of bore hole water to provide natural air conditioning.
+The park has put sustainability at the heart of its development plans.
+Its flagship buildings, Kestrel House and Red Kite House, are both BREEAM excellent rated, and have environmentally friendly features, such as the use of bore hole water to provide natural air conditioning.